Gehazi: Biblical account

 Gehazi was the servant of the prophet Elisha.
 He appears in connection with the history of the Shunammite woman and her son and of Naaman the Syrian.
 On the latter occasion, Gehazi, overcome with avarice, obtained two talents of silver and two valuable robes from Naaman in the prophet's name.
 Consequently, he was guilty of duplicity and dishonesty of conduct, causing Elisha to denounce his crime with righteous sternness and determine that "the leprosy of Naaman would cleave to him and his descendants forever."
 After Elisha cursed Gehazi, Gehazi became leprous, "as white as snow" (2 Kings 5:27).

 Later in the biblical narrative, he appeared before King Joram, to whom he recounted the great deeds of his master.
-The Cambridge Bible for Schools and Colleges suggests that "it is probable that the accounts of Elisha’s work and influence are not related [in 2 Kings] in their chronological order".
+The Cambridge Bible for Schools and Colleges suggests that "it is probable that the accounts of Elisha’s work and influence are not related [in 2 Kings] in their chronological order";

+the Biblical commentator Andrew Fausset, in his Bible Dictionary, however, concludes that this sequence of events represents Gehazi's subsequent repentance in light of his affliction and the removal of the leprosy, as being "a more likely solution than supposing that this incident occurred before Gehazi's leprosy and has been transposed".